-The South Korean data are limited because they are not experimental but present a compelling argument against thyroid cancer screening in community settings.
-Similar trends of increased incidence without decreased mortality in other developed nations support the interpretation of the South Korean findings.[20 ]
+The South Korean data are limited because they are not experimental; however, they present a compelling argument against thyroid cancer screening in community settings.
+Similar trends of increased incidence without decreased mortality in other developed nations support the interpretation of the South Korean findings.[22 ]

 Evidence of Harm Associated With Screening

 Thyroid surgery for benign disease has the same risks as it does for malignancy.
 In 2013, about 80% of surgeries for small localized papillary thyroid cancers were total thyroidectomies and 20% were lobectomies; however, the 25-year cumulative risk of death caused by thyroid cancer does not differ by type of surgery.[24 ]
 Surgical risks are lower for a lobectomy than for total thyroidectomy.
 In addition to the general risks of surgery, specific risks of thyroid surgery include recurrent laryngeal nerve injury and hypoparathyroidism.
 Recurrent laryngeal nerve injury causes vocal cord paresis, which can result in difficulty speaking, difficulty swallowing, and hoarseness.
-Breathing difficulties are possible if both laryngeal nerves are affected.[22 ,23 ] Hypoparathyroidism leads to hypocalcemia.
+Breathing difficulties are possible if both laryngeal nerves are affected.[25 ,26 ] Hypoparathyroidism leads to hypocalcemia.
 A cross-sectional population-based survey of 2,632 thyroid cancer patients, 2 to 4 years after diagnosis, from two U.S. SEER registries reported that 25.8% of patients had voice changes more than 3 months after surgery and 4.7% of patients had vocal fold paralysis or paresis.[27 ]

-Autopsy studies also lend credence to overdiagnosis resulting from thyroid cancer screening.[14 ]
-A 2014 review of 15 autopsy studies reported a 12% yield of papillary thyroid cancers, although the range across studies was wide (1%-36%).
-Natural history studies have demonstrated the slow-growing nature of thyroid tumors, tumor stability, and low potential for recurrence.[14 ,25 ]
+Autopsy studies also lend credence to overdiagnosis resulting from thyroid cancer screening.[16 ]
+A 2014 review of 15 autopsy studies reported a 12% yield of papillary thyroid cancers, although the range across studies was wide (1%–36%).
+Natural history studies have demonstrated the slow-growing nature of thyroid tumors, tumor stability, and low potential for recurrence.[16 ,29 ]

 - Lim H, Devesa SS, Sosa JA, et al.: Trends in Thyroid Cancer Incidence and Mortality in the United States, 1974-2013.
 JAMA 317 (13): 1338-1348, 2017.